 You don’t have to change the coding, APIs, and data structures for each platform.

 Xamarin uses a single development language for iOS, Windows, Android, and any other compatible OS.

-Here are some of the features that make Xamarin suitable for enterprise app development:
+Here are some of the features that make Xamarin suitable for custom mobile application development:

 How It Works